GoogleCloudPlatform/terraform-google-secured-data-warehouse/flex_templates/java/regional_dlp_de_identification/README.md

 # Regional DLP de-identification Text to BigQuery (Streaming) flex template

+This template is based in the public [DLP Text to BigQuery (Streaming)](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/master/src/main/java/com/google/cloud/teleport/templates/DLPTextToBigQueryStreaming.java) template from the [Google Cloud Dataflow Template Pipelines](https://github.com/GoogleCloudPlatform/DataflowTemplates).

+This template has been adjusted to allow regional DLP API calls and to request a explicit project ID for the  BigQuery Dataset instead of using the DLP Project ID.

-## Build the flex template with Cloud Build
+## Build the flex template

 Set the following environment variables based in the resources create in the infrastructure step: